Kearny Celtic

-The Kearny Irish was an American soccer club based in Kearny, New Jersey that was an inaugural member of the reformed American Soccer League.
+The Kearny Irish was an American soccer club based in Kearny, New Jersey; it was an inaugural member of the reformed American Soccer League.
 Commonly known as the Irish-Americans, the club was renamed the Kearny Celtic prior to the 1942/43 season.
 The team returned to their original name before the 1949/50 season.
-In 1944 the club won the Lewis Cup.
+In 1944, the club won the Lewis Cup.

-Due to mounting financial losses, the franchise was bought by the Newark Portuguese S.C. in early December, 1951.
+Due to mounting financial losses, the franchise was bought by the Newark Portuguese S.C. in early December 1951.
 Newark joined the ASL and carried on from the Irish-Americans' record of two wins, two losses and three ties.